bradchristie/taminations-flutter/assets/c1/phantom_formation.md

-# Phantom Formation
+# Phantom Formation / Concept

 A Phantom is a non-existent dancer with whom you may be asked to work.
-A Phantom formation (e.g., after Heads [Wheel Thru](../a1/wheel_thru.md),
+A Phantom formation (for example, after Heads [Wheel Thru](../a1/wheel_thru.md),
 [Swing Thru](../b2/swing_thru.md), Heads [Hinge](../ms/hinge.md)) has the
 dancers arranged as shown below.
-Some of the dancers are in lines at the head, and some are in lines at the side.
-Each dancer acts as though he or she were in parallel waves or lines with all the Phantom positions occupied by real dancers.
+Some of the dancers are in Lines at the head, and some are in Lines at the side.
+Each dancer acts as though he or she were in Parallel Waves or Lines with all the Phantom positions occupied by real dancers.

 >